-At the age of 14 young Oswald C. Brunius Sr. began working as an apprentice in John S. Nelson's drug store and after several years of study became a registered pharmacist, then buying the building and business from Nelson in 1888.
-He renamed it the O. C. Brunius Drug Store and owned and operated it for 32 years.
-During the Brunius' years such sundry items as medicines, eyeglasses, notions, schoolbooks, blank books, albums, glass, novelties, toilet articles, cigars, brushes, oils, paints, chemicals, and varnishes were sold there.
-By 1907 he was regulary selling gasoline at a curbside pump.
+At the age of 14 young Oswald C. Brunius Sr. began working as an apprentice in John S. Nelson's drug store, and after several years of study became a registered pharmacist, then buying the building and business from Nelson in 1888.
+He renamed it the O. C. Brunius Drug Store.
+In 1890 Dr. E. C. Hartley maintained a physician's and surgeon's office in the Brunius Drug Store.
+During the Brunius' years such sundry items as medicines, eyeglasses, notions, schoolbooks, blank books, albums, glass, novelties, toilet articles, cigars, brushes, oils, paints, chemicals, and varnishes were sold in the store.
+By 1907 he was regulary selling kerosine at a curbside pump.
 By about 1920 the store was furnishing a telephone and a curbside gasoline pump to customers.
 For many years the Brunius family lived in quarters above the drug store.
 In 1920 Oswald Brunius Sr. sold the drug store business part of it to Joseph B. (J. B.) Wing, though his family would retain actual ownership of the land and building until 1935.